Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Case-by-case verification of Theorem

 \reseteqn There are two distinct possibilities for choosing the $w_i$'s, $1\le i\le m$: {\refstepcounter{equation} } \alphaeqn \begin{enumerate} \item[(i)] all the $w_i$'s are equal to $\ep$ (and $w_0=c$), \item[(ii)] there is an $i$ with $1\le i\le \frac m2$ such that

 and the other $w_j$'s, $1\le j\le m$, are equal to $\ep$. \end{enumerate} \reseteqn

 Moreover, since $(w_0;w_1,\dots,w_m)\in NC^m(G_{34})$, we must have

-Together with Equations~\eqref{eq:G34'A}--\eqref{eq:G34'C}, this implies that
+Together with equations~\eqref{eq:G34'A}--\eqref{eq:G34'C}, this implies that

-With the help of the {\sl GAP} package {\tt CHEVIE} \cite{chevAA}, one obtains seven solutions for $w_i$ in \eqref{eq:G34'D}: { } where we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{34}$ in {\tt CHEVIE}.
+With the help of {\tt CHEVIE}, one obtains seven solutions for $w_i$ in \eqref{eq:G34'D}: { } where we have again used the short notation of {\tt CHEVIE} referring to the internal ordering of the roots of $G_{34}$ in {\tt CHEVIE}.
 Each of them gives rise to $m/4$ elements of $\Fix_{NC^m(G_{34})}(\phi^{p})$ since $i$ ranges from $1$ to $m/4$.

 In total, we obtain $1+7\frac m4=\frac {7m+4}4$ elements in $\Fix_{NC^m(G_{34})}(\phi^p)$, which agrees with the limit in \eqref{eq:G34.4}.

 If $p=21m/4$, then, from \eqref{eq:Aktion}, we infer

 Supposing that $(w_0;w_1,\dots,w_m)$ is fixed by $\phi^p$, we obtain the system of equations {\refstepcounter{equation} } \alphaeqn